 Two miles down the road, when Robby wakes and sits up, Yoda does, too.
 My brother slides his window down.
 One small hand reaches out, waving to three men walking toward the day-labor center.
 “We’re going away,” he shouts.

 “Shushhhhh.
 And pull your arm inside.”
 Mom hits the button to close his window.
 “Go to sleep, Robby.
 We have a long ride ahead.”

-Maybe a quarter mile later, another billboard screams, “Conserve!”
+Maybe a quarter mile later, another billboard shouts, “Conserve!”

 I tap Mom’s arm.
 “Will you please tell me where we’re going?”

 She adjusts the steering wheel slightly, using both hands.
 “Soon.”

 I stare at her, saying nothing.
 We have rounded the southern tip of Sunapee and are heading north, fairly close to the shore.
 I glance at the lake again and wish immediately that I hadn’t.
 Silvery fish bodies float in the shallows and lay sprawled along exposed sandy beaches—mostly bass, but I can make out a few striped perch.
 Many dead fish are scavenged, despite the dangerous algae, but these must have rotted too quickly in the summer heat.
 I brush the smell from my face, but even inside the car, every hair on my body is suffused.
 The slow death of my beloved lake is more real to me than the famine attacking my country.

 We must be heading to California, I decide.
 Californians have converted all power to solar and wind.
 As a result, they have less pollution than the rest of us, and the nation’s lowest mortality rate for babies.
 That would make Mom happy.
 Do billboards dare scold them?